 If you pre-sell your online course, you’ll start collecting data right away.
 From email metrics to social media engagements, you can track how your customers interact with your brand once they buy your forthcoming online course.

 Furthermore, you’ll get more actionable data because you’re tracking customers instead of prospects.
-These people already believe in you enough to hand over their credit cards, so they’re far more qualified than someone who just provides an email address in exchange for a lead magnet.
+These people already believe in you enough to hand over money, so they’re far more qualified than someone who just provides an email address in exchange for a lead magnet.

 When you let down your customers, you lose future sales.
 That’s not a good business model.